Rishabh-Juego/Better-Input-System/README.md

 ![img.png](Images/generateInputActionClass.png)
 We also do not need to worry about updates, as updating the Input Action Asset will automatically update the generated class.

+See [`UsingInputActionAssetCode.cs`](Assets/NewInputSystemLearning/UsingInputActionAsset/Scripts/UsingInputActionAssetCode.cs) for an example of this type of setup.